yaramohamadi/Machine_Learning_intro/README.md

   - 3.3:
     - Decision Trees with Python
     - Logistic Regression with Python
-    - Support Vector Machines (SVM) with python
+    - Support Vector Machines (SVM) with Python
   - 3.4:
     - Neural Networks
     - Perceptron with Python